 If you're already receiving benefits, you will continue to receive payments.
 Payments will still be processed as usual.

 Employment and Support Allowance (ESA) offers support and financial help so you can do suitable work if you are able to.
 Find out more about how to apply.

 There is temporary removal of the seven waiting days if you are making a New Style ESA claim.
-If you need to self isolate you will be treated as being ill and do not need to go to a GP.

 Extra financial support

 Financial support may be available if you are in a financial crisis or need support including:

 - Discretionary Support

 To help support people affected by COVID-19 a non-repayable Discretionary Support self-isolation grant payment has been put in place to help with short-term living expenses where a person, or a member of their immediate family, has been infected by COVID-19 or told to self-isolate.